Eyes Closed | Hackrocks & HackArmour CTF 2022

 Un peu d’explication :

-La méthode finale est la même que dans un de mes précédents article .
+La méthode finale est la même que dans un de mes précédents articles .
 Ce Writeup va donc se focaliser sur la partie Blind du challenge ainsi que l’exploitation des formats strings

 Découverte du challenge :